wo083053253/cloudbench/README.rst

 **********
-Stackbench
+Cloudbench
 **********

-Stackbench is a library designed to make Cloud benchmarking easier.
+Cloudbench is a library designed to make Cloud benchmarking easier.

-Stackbench integrates with a web service (not yet publicly available) to upload benchmark results, and compare your Cloud with other offerings.
+Cloudbench integrates with a web service (not yet publicly available) to upload benchmark results, and compare your Cloud with other offerings.